CdacAnjali/Demo/README.md

-This is an instruction file of how to use github
+This is an instruction file of how to use github.